brunocarioca021/brunocarioca021/README.md

 - 🎓 &nbsp; Studying   **Dev Full Stack** at <a href="https://blueedtech.com.br/">Blue EdTech</a>.

-- 🐱‍💻 &nbsp; Doing graduation in the area of Technologist **Information Security - Cyber Defense** at <a href="https://portal.uniasselvi.com.br/graduacao/tecnologo/ciberseguranca-tecnologia-em-ciberseguranca/ead">College Uniasselvi</a>.
+- 🐱‍💻 &nbsp; Doing graduation in the area of Technologist **Information Security - Cybersecurity** at <a href="https://portal.uniasselvi.com.br/graduacao/tecnologo/ciberseguranca-tecnologia-em-ciberseguranca/ead">College Uniasselvi</a>.

 ## 💼 Technical Skills Dev Full-Stack